turingschool/backend-curriculum-site/module2/projects/bike-share-redux.md

 When I visit '/trips/new',
 I fill in a form with all trip attributes,
 When I click "Create Trip",
-I am directed to a that trips show page.
+I am directed to that trip's show page.
 I also see a flash message that I have created that trip.

 ** Zip Code is a user-provided field, and may not be present on all records.
-Otherwise, as with Station's, all attributes of a Trip need to be present to ensure data integrity **
+Otherwise, as with Stations, all attributes of a Trip need to be present to ensure data integrity **
 ```

 ```
 As a admin,
 When I visit '/trips/edit,
-I fill in a form with all trips attributes,
+I fill in a form with all trip attributes,
-When I click "Updated Trip",
+When I click "Update Trip",
-I am directed to a that trips show page,
+I am directed to that trip's show page,
-I see the updated trips information,
+I see the updated trip's information,
 I also see a flash message that I have updated that trip.

 ** All Attributes must be present **